Click here to view Thomas J. Brewer’s Resume as a PDF for printing.

 - An international arbitration of a franchising dispute between parties from India and the U.S. (Sole Arbitrator).

-- A commercial real estate arbitration involving decennial rent re-set appraisal and valuation issues related to the biotech campus buildings of a large U.S. medical school (Neutral Panelist).
+- A commercial real estate arbitration involving decennial rent re-set appraisal and valuation issues related to the biotech campus buildings at a U.S. medical school (Neutral Panelist).

 Oil and gas arbitrations have included participation agreement, area of mutual interest, marketing and trading, pipeline, refinery, natural gas gathering, treating, processing, transport and sales, contract interpretation, royalty, production curtailment, joint venture, petrochemical, sale of business and valuation disputes.
 Electricity arbitrations have included numerous power purchase agreements, tolling, transmission, joint operating, co-generation, PURPA, ISO/RTO, contract interpretation, wind, solar and photovoltaic projects, biomass, steam supply, project development and other types of disputes and agreements.
 Member of the ICDR’s International Energy Arbitrators List, the AAA’s National Energy panel, and of the CPR Institute’s Energy, Oil & Gas panel of arbitrators.
 Examples or prior cases include: